KWH Group: KWH Group

-The KWH group was formed in 1984 when Oy Keppo Ab acquired the shares of Oy Wiik & Höglund Ab from the Wiik family.
+KWH Group was formed in 1984, when Oy Keppo Ab purchased the remaining half of Oy Wiik & Höglund Ab's shares that it did not already own, from the Wiik family.
+Oy Keppo Ab had already purchased half of the company from the Höglund family in 1981.

 The conglomerate was restructured in the late 1980s and early 1990s, and several divestitures were made, most notable the selling of approximately 13,000 hectares of forest and the share holdings in Oy Wilh.
 Schauman Ab, as well as the gradual selling of all activities related to the mink and fox farming business.